 Her fine, dense fleece has a golden hue like the flower she was named for.
 Her long staple length exhibits well defined crimp from base to tip.

-Bred to Maple Brook Bolero for 2012.
+Bred to Maple Brook Bolero for 2014.
+Due in August.

 Sire - A rare black pure Peruvian male from two black parents, Iguazu is a two time Champion, from the well-respected High Plains breeding program of Colorado.

 Dam - Caprice is a full Peruvian huacaya from suri lineage.
 Top huacaya Champions with suri in their pedigrees include multiple Champions Lazy's Phoenix and AL Paca's Simba.
-Sima and Phoenix have both sired Champions, yoo.
+Sima and Phoenix have both sired Champions, too.
 Other well known breeders who have used huacayas with suri lines to produce successful show alpacas include Kelly Zanella of Spa Alpacas.

 In South America suri and huacayas have traditionally been kept and bred together.
 The two fleece types are rather like smooth and longhaired Dachshunds that can often appear in the same litter.
 Some believe that huacayas with suri in their pedigrees tend to have smoother feeling fiber and extra shine.